-Lead teacher: Mrs Conway Duration: 2 years

-Course requirement: A minimum of grade 6 in Design Technology or a grade 6+ in English and Maths.
+Lead teacher: Miss Jastrzebski Duration: 2 years Level of course: A Level Exam board: AQA Course requirement: A minimum of grade 6 in Design Technolog y and a grade 5+ in English and Maths.

 To study Design Technology students must have a creative flair and artistic ability.
 An interest in quality design should also be evident.